 You will need to nominate 3 referees in your ACE application.
 Before doing so, it is important that you discuss with them and obtain their agreement to act as your referee.
-Once you nominate this person and enter their contact e-mail address in your on-line application, an automatic e-mail is sent with instructions on how to log-in to the on-line reference form and complete your reference.
+After you long in to your account, select the 'Your References' tab - which is in the top left corner of the page.
+To nominate your referees you need to enter their full name, designation, phone number and e-mail addressin under 'Create Reference Request'.
+Once this has been completed, an automatic e-mail is sent to your referee with instructions on how to log-in to the on-line reference form and complete your reference.
 Consequently, your referee must be available online.
-Once a reference has been completed and received, it cannot be changed
+Once a reference has been completed and received, it cannot be changed.

 If it is not possible for your referee to submit an online reference, ACE can upload a hard copy reference on your behalf; however it is your responsibility to ensure that your reference has been received and uploaded by the ACE office.
 A copy of the reference form can be obtained from the ACE Resources section and you may provide this to your referee should they wish to see a hard copy.

 Please refer to Page 13 of the ACE Applicant Guide for step by step instructions on requesting and assigning references to your application.

 The applicants are allowed to choose references from different settings e.g. mix of GP, hospital based(different clinical attachments), laboratory based, community setting.

 What if I will not be able to commence at the start of the training year?

 It is preferred that you be available to commence employment at the start of the relevant training year.
 However, if this is not possible you will need to indicate this and the reason in your ACE application and Cover Letter.
 Your details will be sent to the employers you preference and your application will be marked as a late start.
 Employers will then have the option to rank your application or not.
 If an employer is unable to accommodate a late start they are not obligated to rank you.